MHS JROTC Spring Break Adventure: Colorado Bound!

 Congratulations to Luca Cox, Jada Reinneck, and AK Kesler who made it into the 2026 SIUE High School Art Exhibition.
 Their work will be on display at the SIUE campus from March 17-26. #MHSTheHighSchoolOfChoice

-14 days ago, MHS Fine Arts
+about 1 month ago, MHS Fine Arts

 3